Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Geometric and spectral preliminaries

-for all elements $\alpha$ and $\beta$ of $\N^d$, for some constants $C_{\alpha\beta,K}>0$.
-This class of symbol is independent of the choice of local canonical coordinates.

-We denote by $\Psi^{m}$ the set of pseudo-differential operators on $M$ whose symbol in local coordinates belongs to $\mathcal{S}^{m}$.

-We recall that the notion of \emph{principal symbol} of a pseudo-differential operator is defined in an intrinsic way.
-In particular, the principal symbols of pseudo-differential operators of degree $0$ are identified with functions on $S^\star M$.
+We are going to use some microlocal analysis and the symbolic calculus of pseudo-differential operators in order to study the operator $\triangle_{sR}$.
+The facts that we will use are recalled in Appendix \ref{app:PDO}, such as, in particular, the notion of \textit{principal symbol} of a pseudo-differential operator that is defined in an intrinsic way; the principal symbols of pseudo-differential operators of order $0$ are identified with functions on $S^\star M$.
+The principal symbol of $-\triangle_{sR}$ is given on $T^\star M$ by

-The \emph{sub-principal symbol} is usually defined (see, e.g., \cite{Du-96}) for operators acting on half-densities: here, we identify $L^2(M,\mu)$ with the canonical Hilbert space of $L^2$ half-densities thanks to the map $f\rightarrow f \,d\mu^{1/2}$.
-This allows to use sub-principal symbols in our study.